MicrosoftDocs/azure-docs/articles/data-factory/connector-azure-cosmos-db.md

 To achieve such schema-agnostic copy:

-- In Cosmos DB dataset(s), do not specify the "structure" section; and in copy activity Cosmos DB source/sink, do not specify "nestingSeparator" property.
+* When using copy data tool, check the **"Export as-is to JSON files or Cosmos DB collection"** option.
-- When importing from/exporting to JSON files, in the corresponding file store dataset, specify format type as "JsonFormat" and config "filePattern" properly (see [JSON format](supported-file-formats-and-compression-codecs.md#json-format) section for details), then do not specify the "structure" section and skip the rest format settings.
+* When using activity authoring, do not specify the "structure" (aka schema) section in Cosmos DB dataset(s) nor "nestingSeparator" property on Cosmos DB source/sink in copy activity.
+When importing from/exporting to JSON files, in the corresponding file store dataset, specify format type as "JsonFormat" and config "filePattern" properly (see [JSON format](supported-file-formats-and-compression-codecs.md#json-format) section for details), then do not specify the "structure" (aka schema) section and skip the rest format settings.

 ## Next steps
 For a list of data stores supported as sources and sinks by the copy activity in Azure Data Factory, see [supported data stores](copy-activity-overview.md##supported-data-stores-and-formats).